 How we help homeless families

-However, our work to prevent Oxford families from becoming homeless goes far beyond just buying houses, and includes:
+Our work to prevent Oxford families from becoming homeless goes far beyond just buying houses, and includes:

 - a £50,000 emergency fund to help new Universal Credit claimants.
 New claimants have to wait at least five weeks before they get their first full payment of Universal Credit and the fund aims to help with their utilities, food and essential living costs during that wait